rocket-pool/old.docs.rocketpool.net/src/overview/contracts-integrations.md

 Goerli*  | Deposit  | [0xa9A6A14A3643690D0286574976F45abBDAD8f505](https://goerli.etherscan.io/address/0xa9A6A14A3643690D0286574976F45abBDAD8f505)
 &nbsp;   | Storage  | [0xd8Cd47263414aFEca62d6e2a3917d6600abDceB3](https://goerli.etherscan.io/address/0xd8Cd47263414aFEca62d6e2a3917d6600abDceB3)

-Within the protocol, the Storage contract is used to find all the other deployed contract addresses as needed.
+Within the protocol, the Storage contract is used to find all the other deployed contract addresses as needed (see this [example](https://docs.rocketpool.net/developers/usage/contracts/contracts.html#interacting-with-rocket-pool)).
 See [All Active Deployed Protocol Contracts](#all-active-deployed-protocol-contracts) below for a full list of addresses.

 <small>* Testnet</small>